• About

 Those who are avoiding white sugar can easily substitute it with honey like I did.
 I’m sure it would also be great made with maple syrup.

-An overhead view of a tarta de Santiago as it's normally decorated with a cross design in powdered sugar.
+Top view of Tarta de Santiago (St. James cake).
+This cake is decorated with a cross in powdered sugar.

 Decorating the St. James cake